 The real estate market in San Antonio, TX is booming.
-On average, 66 people moved to Alamo City daily in 2020 and with its low cost of living and abundance of job opportunities, this trend is only expected to continue.
+On average, 66 people moved to Alamo City daily and with its low cost of living and abundance of job opportunities, this trend is only expected to continue.

 With all these new people moving in, they need places to live and that has resulted in an increase in the median home prices since 2019.
 If these trends continue, homeownership in San Antonio is likely to get a little more expensive, so now might be your best chance at buying your next new home.

 San Antonio Housing Market Report

 Since November 2019, the median listing price for residential real estate has risen by nearly 5 percent according to Realtor.com.
 However, even with housing prices rising, fewer homes are on the market.
 There were 10,504 active listings at the end of November 2019 compared to only 6,162 active listings in November 2020.

 Some interesting statistics about the San Antonio real estate market that you need to see: